This Thai turkey meatball soup is simple, nutritious and awesomely gluten-free. The perfect filling meal for cold nights!

 Get a wholesome and flavour-packed meal on the table in just 30 minutes with this hearty Thai Turkey Meatball Soup!

-This Thai Turkey Meatball Soup is everything I’m craving these cold winter days.
+This Thai-inspired meatball soup is everything I'm craving these cold winter days.

 To make the meatballs less "meaty" and nicely soft, I've added a few slices of bread soaked in milk, a trick I've learnt from my Italian mum.

 I had some gluten-free multigrain bread loaf at hand, and the seeds added a great crunchy texture (plus extra nutrients!) to my meatballs.

 If you have this kind of bread at home go for it, or just use any other bread you like.